How to claim the federal tax credit for solar energy

 The federal tax credit for renewable energy begins to phase out at the end of the year

 If you are considering improvements to your home that may be eligible for the federal tax credit for renewable energy, you need to act fast.
-The credit is scheduled to reduce at the end of 2019.
-In 2020, it will be reduced from 30% to 26%.
+The credit currently stands at 26%.
+It is scheduled to be reduced at the end of 2020 from 26% to 22%.
+After 2021, it will be phased out entirely.
 If you are installing solar, you must have permission to operate by December 31st.
 For batteries, the batteries must be installed on a system that has permission to operate by December 31st.

 Freedom Forever is ready to help you go solar